 So with Sparky, our first order of business was making sure these stains weren’t due to a pre-existing health condition.
 Turns out he was simply the teary type, and he teared up a LOT.
 This led me on a pseudo-quest for the Holy Grail of natural remedies that may actually help alleviate this unsightly staining issue.
 Ultimately, my strategy boiled down to two chronological phases: prevention and cleaning.

 If there’s anything I learned from the fur stains on light-colored dogs like Sparky, it’s that those suckers are seriously stubborn.
 Wiping/cleansing the area is practically futile if you’re not addressing the root cause — so focus on the following factors:

-Depending on the dog in question, I’ve had varying degrees of success with all of the following strategies.
+Depending on the dog in question, I’ve had varying degrees of success with all of the following dog tear stain removers.
 If time allows, it’s best to employ all three — but at a minimum, once you’ve eliminated the surface goop, daily maintenance cleansing is a must.
 A quick daily face-grooming session helps minimize discoloration before it can re-accumulate.

-Do you have other natural home remedies that have worked well on stubborn tear stains?
+Tell us: Do you have other natural home remedies that have worked well on stubborn dog tear stains?
 Share your insights!

 Thumbnail: Photography by Susan Schmitz/Shutterstock.

 Read more about dog eye issues on Dogster.com: